Who Pays Realtor Fees When Selling a Home?

 Understanding Fees When Selling to Truehold

-Rather than a traditional sale that requires multiple agents and potential buyers, Truehold's sell-and-stay option provides another option.
-When you sell to us, you combine two deals into one convenient real estate transaction: a home sale and a rental lease.
+Rather than a traditional sale that requires multiple agents and potential buyers, Truehold's sell and stay transaction provides another option.
+When you sell your home, you combine two deals into one convenient real estate transaction: a home sale and a rental lease.

-Instead of moving in order to cash out your home equity, you can continue living at home after the sale, so long as you comply with the terms of your lease.*
+Instead of moving in order to cash out your home equity, you can continue living at home after the sale as a renter.*

 • Escape the expense and hassle of upgrading and staging your home for viewings